-Transportation Emergencies are (For example: Non-emergencies, such as a incidents involving a Dickinson ISD school bus and impacting students and staff.
+Transportation Emergencies are incidents involving a Dickinson ISD school bus and impacting students and staff.
 (For example: A bus accident.)

 Transportation Department will provide bus details to ESC to notify feeder campuses, as needed. of possible disruptions to arrivals or dismissals.